Armanul46/adl-post-slider/readme.txt

 This plugin allows you display your blog posts in a very beautiful slider that will attracts your readers.

-== We have discontinued the development of Post Slider and continue to focus on our existing solutions that you love as well as developing new features to escalate your experience to a greater level.

-Our "Post Slider" plugin shares the same set of functionalities as the "[__Post Grid & Carousel Ultimate__](https://wordpress.org/plugins/post-grid-carousel-ultimate/)". ==

 == Description ==

+== We have discontinued the development of Post Slider and continue to focus on our existing solutions that you love as well as developing new features to escalate your experience to a greater level. ==

+ Our "Post Slider" plugin shares the same set of functionalities as the [Post Grid & Carousel Ultimate](https://wordpress.org/plugins/post-grid-carousel-ultimate/).

 Live demo: <https://demo.wpwax.com/plugin/post-grid-theme-1/>